-And then suddenly we plunge into the head high elephant grass of the top of Hamburger Hill.
+Suddenly, breaking out of the jungle and we are back in the brilliant sun.
+I realize just how hot this day has become as we plunge into the head high elephant grass at the top of Hamburger Hill.
 We've made it.
-Breaking out of the jungle and back into the sun, I realize just how hot this day has become.
 It is a scorcher.
 It has taken us a bit longer to get up here.
 I realize that we only have about two hours to explore before we need to head back down.

 The top of Hamburger Hill is simply tall elephant grass and tangled low bushes.
 Surrounding it is the double and triple canopy jungle that obviously covered the whole mountain.
 We are standing in the area that took the biggest beating.
 Every tree has been blown away.
 There are little trails burrowed through the tall grass.
 We remind everyone of the real possibility of unexploded ordnance.
 If you are seriously hurt up here you are seriously out of luck.

 I knew that when I got to the top I would want to take a panoramic video of the Hill.
 I experimented with portable monopods to bring along but all of them seemed to be just too much trouble.
-Instead, I fashioned a video camera mount that I knew I could lash to a long piece of bamboo.
+Instead, I fashioned a video camera mount that I knew I could lash to a long piece of I'm guessing bamboo.
 I had found my bamboo monopod.
 It was about 25 feet long.
 I dragged it back up to the top.
 I have mentioned before that you want to keep your guides informed of what you are doing so that they don't misunderstand your intentions.
 I was so focused in dragging the bamboo pole up to the top and digging out my video attachment from my pack.
 All the time Tuan and our interpreter were watching me intently.
-I'm sure they thourhgt I was going to raise the American flag.
+I'm sure they thought I was going to raise the American flag.
 Now that is a good sentiment; however, that could have created a little incident.
 We are just a half-mile from the Laotian border.
 At one point I looked up from my work and saw their faces and immediately realized what was going on.
-I quickly explained what I was doing and everything was calmed down and they even pitched in to help.
-When I felt certain that my $1,500 camcorder was securely attached to the bamboo, several of us raised it into position, Iwo Jima flag style.
+I quickly explained what I was doing and everything calmed down.
+They even pitched in to help.
+When I felt certain that my $1,500 camcorder (worth about $6 in 2022 at Goodwill) was securely attached to the bamboo, several of us raised it into position, Iwo Jima flag style.
 These are some of the views of the top of Hamburger Hill:

 This shot is a still image from the video pan and is a little crooked but still very telling.